-I’ve always been a bit of a gear geek, but that all went into overdrive when I finally booked my one-way ticket out from Sydney.
+I’ve always been an avid traveller, but it all went into overdrive when I finally booked my one-way ticket out from Sydney in 2016.
 In the space of a few weeks, I sold most of my possessions, donated the rest, and packed what was left into a backpack.

 Since then, I’ve bought and sold an endless combination of travel gear, tested hundreds of technology tools, and treated myself as a human guinea pig (example: how to bypass proof of onward travel).
 Trying to find the ultimate gear setup while debunking travel myths and online misinformation has turned into a weird obsession.

 It seemed like a shame to keep all this information to myself, so on the page, I’ve created a cheatsheet of all the best travel-related products and services that I’ve learned about over the years.
 All recommendations come from a personal experience or a seriously large amount of hours spent researching – or both.